thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 RoT.
 Additionally, PSA Endorsements can include information related to the certification status of the attesting device.

-There are three basic types of PSA endorsements:
+There are three basic types of PSA Endorsements:

 * Reference Values ({{sec-ref-values}}), i.e., measurements of the PSA RoT firmware;